A Two-Stage Federated Transfer Learning Framework in Medical Images Classification on Limited Data: A COVID-19 Case Study: Conclusion

 In this paper, we proposed the two-stage federated transfer learning framework to address privacy concerns while achieving high accuracy.
 We also explored the relationship between the performance and the number of epochs local models are trained.
-Experiments were conducted in both centralized setting and federated setting for comparison, and the results of our experiments showed that the performance of the proposed framework are surprisingly good.
+The results of our experiments showed that the performance in terms of accuracy of the proposed framework is surprisingly good compared to the centralized learning.